sureshappana/CSV-Discrepancy-Tool/README.md

 npm run test
 ```
 Mocha is used in backend for unit testing

+## Assumptions
+1. CSV Files contains 3 columns in the same order.
+2. Columns are email address, YouTube Channel and Subscriber Count
+3. Email addresses are reliable among the csv files and they exists in the same order.

 ## What else can be done?
 1. More test cases can be added to frontend other than existing